 There are many specialisations within surveying you can choose from, depending on your interests and whether you want to work in the city, country or coastal areas.

-Land (Cadastral) Surveyors determine and advise on property boundaries when land is subdivided, bought or sold.
-Cadastral Surveyors need to hold a special license as their findings determine the status of land ownership.
+Land surveyors, also known as cadastral surveyors, determine and advise on property boundaries when land is subdivided, bought or sold.
+Cadastral surveyors need to hold a special license as their findings determine the status of land ownership.

 Seabank Estate – Barwon Heads

 The Seabank Estate is a residential subdivision located in Barwon Heads.
 The challenge of this project was to create a site that is a sustainable living environment.
 Prior to the commencement of the project, the site did not have an outfall for drainage which posed a threat to the conservation of wildlife and vegetation.
 Surveyors assisted in creating an open space for storm water retardation and as a holding area for the water to be pumped down to the Barwon Heads Golf Course, where water is stored in a reservoir and used for irrigation purposes.

 Surveyors were a key element in the Eureka Tower project.
 Their skills and expertise were required in the initial land survey of the site, identifying title boundaries and the location of features on and adjacent to the site.
 Surveyors were able to work in stages, so that the lower levels in the tower could be occupied while the upper levels were being constructed.
 With multi-usage areas in the tower being occupied by retail, residential apartments and a car park, it was a challenge for surveyors working on the project to ensure all could operate effectively without hindrance.